 The port authority has a mandate to consider local communities in all development and operations.
 We have already completed extensive consultation and will conduct more in later stages of the project.

-- Consultation is ongoing, with more than 440 meetings with regulators, Indigenous groups, local government, stakeholders and public to date
+- Consultation and engagement are ongoing, with more than 440 meetings with regulators, Indigenous groups, local government, stakeholders and public to date

 - The project design has been altered, and additional mitigation measures added in response to feedback